thepaqui/42_so_long/README.md

 More seriously, I've been so engrossed in this project that it kinda feels like the end of an era.
 You know how when you come out of watching an amazing movie and you don't know what to do with your life anymore?

-But even though I love this project very much and I'm extremely proud of what I've accomplished (I remember the days of my so_long only being a white screen with a black pixel you could move with the keyboard *sniff* 🤧), it's time to let it go and go on to explore new projects (coming for you *Minishell* 👀).
+But even though I love this project very much and I'm extremely proud of what I've accomplished (I remember the days of my *so_long* only being a white screen with a black pixel you could move with the keyboard *sniff* 🤧), it's time to let it go and go on to explore new projects (coming for you *Minishell* 👀).

 It's been great but anything I'd add to this would be unnecessary fluff.
 I'm content leaving this project as is.

 I thank my friends and family for the emotional support and the feedback💗.
-And I don't thank *bbourret* for the emotional burden and the dogshit feedback (🤪 guuh duh make koopas FUCK YOU 🖕).
+And I **don't** thank *bbourret* for the emotional burden and the dubious feedback (🤪 guuh duh make koopas NO >:[ ).

 Good night.